TGS Hates Women: Cultural references

 Abby Flynn/Abby Grossman says her ex-husband tried to run her over with her car after being electrocuted while watching Sleeping with the Enemy.
 Jenna says that she was cut out of this film.
-Afterwards, Abby receives a box that her ex suggests he'll put her head into.
+Afterwards, Abby receives a box that her ex suggests he will put her head into.
 He says he was electrocuted again while watching Se7en.

 Production

 This episode of 30 Rock was written by co-executive producer Ron Weiner and directed by Beth McCarthy Miller.
 This was Weiner's eighth writing credit, and McCarthy-Miller's twelfth directed episode.
 "TGS Hates Women" originally aired in the United States on February 24, 2011, on NBC as the sixteenth episode of the show's fifth season and the 96th overall episode of the series.

-Actresses Cristin Milioti and Chloë Grace Moretz guest starred in the episode, the latter playing Kaylee Hooper, the granddaughter of Hank Hooper.
+Actresses Cristin Milioti and Chloë Grace Moretz guest starred in the episode, the latter playing Kaylie Hooper, the granddaughter of Hank Hooper.
 Actor Tracy Morgan was absent from the episode.
 It was his second consecutive absence, as he was also not present in the previous episode, "It's Never Too Late for Now."
 Morgan had undergone a kidney transplant and would miss several episodes of the series whilst recovering.
 Some of the exterior shots of Chloë Grace Moretz's character's school were filmed outside the Museum of the City of New York, the same location formerly used by CW TV show Gossip Girl.